Pontoon decals can get you into a sticky situation (see what I did there?).

 There are a few good buffering compounds out there.
 The manufacturer 3M makes a Super Duty Rubbing Compound and Finesse-it Marine Glaze that I know many boat owners swear by.
 This two-step process helps remove light oxidation.
 If you need help with your ‘toons, take a look at our guide to polishing pontoons.

 Also, if you’re searching for a well-rounded collection to DIY your pontoon decal, I recommend an amazing deal for 7 bucks.
-It’s a professional vinyl application kit (buy here on Amazon) which consists of felt squeegees, Lil Chizlers and razor blades.
+It’s a professional vinyl application kit that consists of felt squeegees, Lil Chizlers and razor blades.

 And that’s a wrap!